 HTML5 includes a handful of section elements that give documents a robust semantic structure.
 The header, footer, nav, article, section and aside elements give different regions of a document meaning.
 Amongst other things, that meaning can be understood by screen readers, and the information used to help blind and partially sighted people orient themselves and […]

+Updated on 1 November 2018: Jaws scripts no longer available.
 The main element extension specifies a way to markup the primary content area of a web page in HTML5.
-There are several good reasons for introducing the main element, including a more reliable way for screen readers to pinpoint the start of the primary content area on the page.
+There are several good reasons for introducing the main element, including a more reliable way for screen readers to pinpoint the start of the primary content […]